← All beaches & hotels

 Moderate-Low Risk 2 / 5

 Kaimana Beach (San Souci) sits at the quieter, Diamond Head end of Waikiki.
-It benefits from somewhat better water quality than the central Waikiki strip, thanks to its distance from the Ala Wai Canal outflow.
+It is farther from the Ala Wai Canal outflow than the central and west Waikiki strip, which can reduce runoff exposure in dry weather.
 The beach is shallow, calm, and protected by an offshore reef.

 However, after heavy rain the Ala Wai Canal — which drains most of urban Honolulu — discharges polluted water that can spread along the entire Waikiki shoreline.
 The DOH issues beach advisories for this area more frequently than South Maui or the Big Island's Kohala Coast.